Hugh Ferguson (footballer, born 1926)

 Hubert Ferguson (23 May 1926 – July 1994) was a Northern Irish professional footballer who played as a full back.

 Career

-After playing in his native Northern Ireland for Ballymena United, Ferguson moved to England to play with Bradford City.
+After playing in his native Northern Ireland for Belfast Celtic and Ballymena United, Ferguson moved to England to play with Bradford City.
 After making 132 appearances in the Football League between 1948 and 1952, Ferguson then played non-league football with Frickley Colliery, but returned to league football in 1954 with Halifax Town.
 In total he made 227 appearances in the Football League.